 Elan Jaglom is best known for his many years as a business professional, involved in private investments.
-Since 2012, he has held the position of Chairman of the Executive Committee of Stratasys Ltd., a leading global provider of 3D printing solutions.
+Since 2012, he has held the position of Chairman of the Executive Committee of Stratasys Ltd., a leading global provider of 3D printing solutions, and from 2015 he is the chairman of the board.
 In 2012, when the merger of Stratasys Inc. and Objet Ltd completed, a new 3D printing firm named Stratasys Ltd was created.
 The plan to merge between Stratasys Inc. and Objet Ltd. was announced on April earlier in the year, its objective being to create a world class 3D printing firm that will “provide a broad range of rapid prototyping and direct digital manufacturing applications to our customers, and the ability to bring exciting new products to the market”, according to David Reis, chief executive officer of Stratasys.

 Prior to this position, Elan was the Chairman of the Board of Directors of Objet Geometries Ltd. and Executive Director at Idanit Technologies Ltd., wide format digital printing system innovators, with the latter acquired by Scitex Corporation and later by Hewlett Packard.

 Elan is a member of the board of trustees of the Tel Aviv Museum and was on the Board of Governors of Ben Gurion University and sat on the International Board of Governors of the Diaspora Museum.

 He holds an MBA from New York University.

 During his career, Elan Jaglom has managed a host of private investments and has chaired several Israeli hi-tech companies, primarily in the digital printing arena.